-Corn chowder is a thick and chunky soup with a creamy (or milk) based broth.
-This recipe uses both, giving it extra yumminess.
-It is a great way to use fresh corn on the cob or even leftover grilled corn.
+A chowder (like seafood chowder) is a rich soup that has been thickened with a roux, some cream or even crackers!
+This corn chowder is thick and chunky with a creamy base.
+It is a great way to enjoy fresh corn on the cob or even leftover grilled corn.

 To Make Corn Chowder